1. Home Page

 Materials Requirements for Aircraft Structures

-The requirements for airframe structural materials have changed very little since the early days of aviation, and despite the ever-growing list of secondary requirements, the overriding factors for selection of airframe materials continue to be low density, high strength, and high stiffness.
+The requirements for airframe structural materials have changed very little since the early days of aviation.
+Despite the ever-growing list of secondary requirements, the overriding factors for selection of aircraft structural materials continue to be low density, high strength, and high stiffness.
 The combination of the 1973 oil crisis and the ever-increasing demands of higher payloads led to a revival of research in the field of high-performance aluminum alloys which continues to this day.
-Aluminum-Lithium (Al-Li) alloys have three major advantages that put them in a promising position for the future.

-The third advantage of these alloys over materials such as fiber-reinforced composites and titanium alloys is that they can be fabricated by existing equipment.
+The third advantage of these aerospace materials over materials such as fiber-reinforced composites and titanium alloys is that they can be fabricated by existing equipment.
 Their behavior is very similar to conventional aluminum alloys when carrying out operations such as extrusion, forging, machining, and forming.
 Surfaces can be anodically treated or painted and they can also be super-plastically formed under certain conditions.
 It has also been suggested that lithium-containing alloys may be suitable for moderately elevated temperature uses, which implies that they might be applied in the construction of supersonic aircraft.

 Al-Li Binary Alloys

 Numerous studies have been undertaken to determine the decomposition process in supersaturated solid solutions of the primary α-phase.
-Initial work conducted by Silcock, using x-ray diffraction techniques, showed the precipitation sequence to be
+Initial work conducted by Silcock, using x-ray diffraction techniques, showed the precipitation sequence to be:

 Supersaturated solid solution → δ'(Al3Li) → δ (AlLi)

 Subsequent studies using small-angle x-ray scattering (SAXS), transmission electron microscopy (TEM), and thermal analysis have all confirmed the above reaction sequence.
-Most of the interest has been confined to alloys containing up to 3.6 wt% (14 at%) lithium, since greater amounts cannot be maintained in solid solution.
-Spooner et al have reviewed research into the area of the Al-Li phase diagram, and they suggest that the generally agreed position of the δ and (δ' solvus lines is as shown in Figure 1.
+Most of the interest has been confined to aluminum-lithium alloys containing up to 3.6 wt% (14 at%) lithium, since greater amounts cannot be maintained in solid solution.
+Spooner et al have reviewed research into the area of the Al-Li phase diagram, and they suggest that the generally agreed position of the δ and δ' solvus lines is as shown in Figure 1.

-If an alloy containing a sufficient amount of lithium is quenched from the solid solution region of the phase diagram and subsequently aged below the metastable solvus, (δ' is precipitated homogeneously in the form of spherical particles.
-The δ' phase has an ordered Li2 (Cu3Au) superlattice structure; it is fully coherent with the matrix and is in cube-cube orientation with it.
+If an alloy containing a sufficient amount of lithium is quenched from the solid solution region of the phase diagram and subsequently aged below the metastable solvus, δ' is precipitated homogeneously in the form of spherical particles.
+The δ' phase has an ordered L1₂ (Cu₃Au) superlattice structure; it is fully coherent with the matrix and is in cube-cube orientation with it.
 As a consequence of the composition of δ', large volume fractions can be produced at relatively low lithium supersaturations, and these coherent precipitates are responsible for age-hardening in the binary system.

 References